SirPepe/ornament/Readme.md

 Implements a transformer that does no type checking at all and falls back to the global `String` function for serializing to content attributes.
-Use this if you really don't care about types:
+Use this if you really don't care about types.

 ```javascript
 import { define, prop, any } from "@sirpepe/ornament";